Client Success Stories

 Discontinuation of Disability Benefits Appealed and Reversed

-Our attorney’s familiarity with the law allowed them to identify vital errors that The Hartford made in considering our client’s claim.
+Our attorney’s familiarity with the law allowed them to identify vital errors that the insurance company made in considering our client’s claim.
 We drafted a strong appeal arguing that the insurer must provide sufficient evidence of an improvement in order to discontinue benefits, which it could not in this case.
 We worked with doctors to reinforce our client’s ongoing restrictions and limitations due to her condition.
 We refuted the opinion of the independent medical examiner.
 The appeal was successful.
 Our client was relieved that she would continue to receive her long-term disability benefits.

 Initial Denial of Disability Benefits Reversed on Appeal

-Prudential denied a welder’s claim for long term disability despite his inability to do his job due to a significant neck injury.
+The insurance company denied a welder’s claim for long term disability despite his inability to do his job due to a significant neck injury.
 The welder was bending over his work station when a piece of metal jumped into his welding helmet and hit his eye.
 He tried to stand up quickly to get the piece of metal out, but the back of his helmet got caught as he was attempting to stand up.
 He “wrenched” his neck.
 He made every attempt to return to work but it became impossible due to the pain in his neck that radiated into his upper extremities.
 He tried various jobs, but nothing worked.

 Discontinuation of Disability Benefits Appealed and Reversed